mpv-player/mpv/DOCS/man/ao.rst

-        provides no good way to play multichannel audio in a non-exclusive way (without blocking other applications from using audio), the player is restricted to the capabilities of the ``default`` device by default, which means it supports only stereo and mono.
+        provides no good way to play multichannel audio in a non-exclusive way (without blocking other applications from using audio), the player is restricted to the capabilities of the ``default`` device by default, which means it supports only stereo and mono (at least with current typical ALSA configurations).
 But if a hardware device is selected, then multichannel audio will typically work.

         The short story is: if you want multichannel audio with ALSA, use ``--audio-device`` to select the device (use ``--audio-device=help`` to get a list of all devices and their mpv name).

+        You can also try
+        `Using the upmix plugin <https://github.com/mpv-player/mpv/wiki/ALSA:-Surround-Sound-and-Upmixing>`_.

 ``oss``
     OSS audio output driver